-A vehicle may be towed, if it has six (6) or more outstanding traffic citations which have not been paid or appealed, after being notified in writing.
-A vehicle may also be towed immediately if it is blocking access to university garages, lots, buildings, campus thoroughfares, or other cars, as well as fire lanes, dumpsters or mail at time of pick-up, and impeding the flow of traffic.
-If a vehicle is towed and impounded, release will be directed by the Parking Services Office only after payment of the appropriate charges has been made.
+A vehicle may be towed, if it has six (6) or more outstanding traffic citations which have not been paid or appealed, after the car owner/operator has been notified in writing.
+A vehicle may also be towed immediately if it is blocking access to university garages, lots, buildings, campus thoroughfares, or other cars, as well as fire lanes, dumpsters or mail services at time of pick-up.
+If a vehicle is towed and impounded, release will be directed by the Parking Services Office only after payment of the appropriate charges.
 No checks will be accepted.